victoriajanuszek/Data3406-Assignment/README.md

 However, the group will discuss and agree the driving problem, and what data sets can be used to answer the driving problem.
 Additionally, the group will aim to set a timeline, a group GitHub and wiki link for "assignment 2"

 **a link to notebook(s) you committed to Github with your code for data exploration.**
+This notebook includes a data exploratory analysis and literate programming for three invididual Ids: 1503960366, 1624580081 and 1844505072 for the fitness tracker dataset
 Make sure the link is to the commit made before the deadline.
 (You can link to a Github file at a specific commit by: (1) click on the file, (2) click on the "History" button/ link, (3) copy the URL of the title for the commit you want.)
 Please add a brief description of the notebook.